-I decided to dig in a little deeper and reached out to WalletHub for some definitions:
+I decided to dig a little deeper and reached out to WalletHub for some definitions:

 Answer: The data for the number of animal shelters was obtained from Yelp.com and is mostly based on pet rescue and adoption facilities.

-Question: I didn’t see data for Philadelphia in the block for Pet friendliness of rental market.
-How is “pet friendly” defined and determined?
+Question: I didn’t see data for Philadelphia in the block for Pet-friendliness of the rental market.
+How is “pet-friendly” defined and determined?
 Is there a penalty if the rental does not rent to particular breeds?
 Does the number of pets allowed in the rental factor in?
 Pet deposit required?